A changing world of chemicals: How are chemicals and the way they are used

 Why might this be relevant?

-The project addresses the changing world of chemicals and their potential human health and environmental challenges, but does not directly address government efficiency savings.
+The project addresses the changing world of chemicals, potential health and environmental challenges, and Government efficiency savings.

 PARC is an EU-wide research and innovation partnership programme to support EU and national chemical risk assessment and risk management bodies with new data, knowledge, methods, networks and skills to address current, e...